 First it was a woman in tribal garb with gleaming jet black hair brushing the dusty ground.
 I asked Dennis to translate for me.
 “Your hair is beautiful,” I told the woman, “Can I please take your picture?”

 As I smiled and walked away, I noticed a young woman and her child standing on the roof of their home looking all too picturesque with the mountains behind them.
 Instead of bringing the formalities of a translator into the mix, I simply pointed at my camera and smiled.
 The woman returned my grin and posed with her child.

 Finally, the bus lurched forward from around the corner.
 We waited longer while the ticketed passengers bought snacks and used the bathrooms.

-When it was time to climb back up to the top, there were now a cadre of new passengers on the roof and I found myself pushed dangerously to the edge, my legs dangling over the side.
+When it was time to climb back up to the top, there was now a cadre of new passengers on the roof and I found myself pushed dangerously to the edge, my legs dangling over the side.

-Despite the sporadic yells and shrieks from some of the rooftop passengers, Jess had somehow fallen asleep moments before with her head in her knees (?!).
+Despite the sporadic yells and shrieks from some of the rooftop passengers, Jess had somehow fallen asleep moments before with her head on her knees (?!).
 Meanwhile, I sat stone-cold watching as the road grew steeper.